Holiday Pies and Treats to Make Ahead

 - Keep remainder refrigerated up to 1 week.

-Recipe makes 2 loaves that can be frozen
+This recipe makes two loaves that can be frozen

-- 2, 15- or 16-OZ Cans of pumpkin OR 1, 26-OZ can (bread will not be quite as moist, so add another Tablesoon of oil called for below)
+- 2, 15- or 16-oz Cans of pumpkin <OR> 1, 26-oz can (bread will not be quite as moist with this size can, so add another Tablespoon of oil)

 - 3.5 Cups flour